margaretmf/opencon/README.md

 # opencon
-Contribution to Open Con of a visualization of when attendees applied to attend Open Con
+Contribution to Open Con of a visualization of when attendees applied to attend Open Con, created in R